pivotal-cf/docs-phd-ds/data_service.md

 ---
-title: Using a Pivotal HD Data Service Instance
+title: Using a Pivotal HD Service Instance
 ---

 After the Pivotal CF Administrator deploys the Pivotal HD Service, Pivotal CF Users can create instances of the service, resulting in a pre-deployed Pivotal HD cluster that is allocated for their use.
 Pivotal CF Users can subsequently bind applications that were pushed from Elastic Runtime to a Pivotal HD Service Instance in order to create and embed user credentials and API endpoints.